 With its strong cryptography, unparalleled flexibility, and open-source code, OpenVPN is one of the best VPN protocols publicly available.
 Set up with UDP, it can be quite fast.
 And it can accommodate pretty much any kind of network particularity.
 OpenVPN is probably the most customizable VPN protocol available, but you’ll need to know your stuff…

 And in case you’re wondering, I use OpenVPN everyday.
-As mentioned above, most, if not all, commercial VPN providers support OpenVPN on their networks.
-So, the odds are that if you’ve used a commercial VPN before, you’ve likely already used the OpenVPN protocol.
+Most commercial VPN providers support OpenVPN on their networks — though some newer services have dropped it in favor of the far more lightweight WireGuard.
+Nevertheless, the chances are that, if you’ve used a commercial VPN before, you’ve likely already used the OpenVPN protocol.

 OpenVPN is one of the most commonly used VPN protocols for all the reasons listed above.
 And because the protocol has been around for a long time and during that time, it’s undergone several security audits and peer reviews, you can be assured that OpenVPN is safe to use.